Fabien-jrt/Fabien-jrt/README.md

 ![Fabien's githubstats](https://github-readme-stats.vercel.app/api?username=Fabien-jrt&count_private=true&include_all_commits=true&show_icons=true&theme=dark&bg_color=3B4252&title_color=85CCFD&text_color=E5E5E5&icon_color=FFF96B&hide_border=true)

-## My side projects
+## Side projects

-### Home NAS
+### Home NAS and VPN

+Creation of a NAS consisting of a recycled mini PC with 2 new 4TB hard drives.
+In addition, I set up a VPN on a Raspberry Pi to be able to access my local network and the NAS from the outside.

+- `Ubuntu` installation (`x86` , `arm`)
+- `SSH` configuration
-- Ubuntu installation and ssh configuration
+- Provisioning and configuration using `Ansible`
-- Provisioning using Ansible
+- Deploying and managing apps using `Docker`

----

 [^stats]: *Please note that this gives an indication on how often I use Github and that this does not reflect the quality of my contributions or the amount of work done*